 With Scorebuddy, scorecards can be built using an intuitive form builder.
 Multiple scorecards can be developed to evaluate calls, IM threads, email, social media responses, complaints or whatever elements you want to measure.

 In order to get the most comprehensive information, scorecards should be developed with input from managers and call center agents.
-Agents are also more likely to participate fully in the quality monitoring process if given the opportunity to contribute to the identification of appropriate metrics.
+Agents are also more likely to participate fully in the call center quality monitoring process if given the opportunity to contribute to the identification of appropriate metrics.

-Some parameters for scorecard development include:
+Some parameters for building a call center QA scorecard include:

 - Scorecard metrics should align with company policy, customer expectations, KPIs and external benchmarking.